 Aramaic was also used for all aspects of written communication and

 of Western Asia, and by the beginning of the fifth century, as the

 common dialect of all peoples of the region.
 In his article "Aramaic in

-the Achaemenian Empire," Jonas C. Greenfield speaks of
+the Achaemenian Empire," Jonas C. Greenfield speaks of "ethnic groups of

-largely because their own Aramaic-speaking subjects did not predominate from within
+their own Aramaic-speaking subjects did not predominate from within

 Persia as they did in the core region of Assyria, later known as Beth

 Aramaye--home of the Arameans.
 (With the advent of Islam, centuries

 after the Achaemenids, Sasanian Persians were also able to resist

 arabization; they liberally borrowed from the Arabic vocabulary and

 adopted the Arabic script, but they were able to Persianize what they

 have borrowed.
 In the case of the Assyrians and other ethnicities

 aramaization was total just as the absorption of the various other

 peoples would be, centuries later, through arabization.)
+Hebrew

 impressive phenomenon in the history of the Arameans is their tradition